 With the coronavirus pandemic occurring around the world, there has been a lot of isolation.
 There is constant social distancing, limited physical touch, and lots of video chatting.
 I don’t know about you, but I miss actually seeing people face-to-face.

 Isolation can lead to discouragement and depression, especially for extroverts (but even for introverts like me).
 Because video chatting just isn’t the same as seeing someone in person.
 And virtual hugs aren’t nearly as great as physical hugs.

 So what can we do?
 We can write cards.

-Starting on Monday, April 6th, my challenge for you is to write at least one card every day until April 30th.
-The list of potential recipients of these cards is endless:
+Starting on Monday, April 6th, my challenge for you is to write at least one card every day.
+The ideas for the recipient of these cards are endless: